mishal07070/carbon-footprint-calculator/README.md

 ## Technologies Used

 - **React.js**: The frontend of the application is built using React.js, a popular JavaScript library for building user interfaces.
+- **Node.js**: For server-side computations of the data from the Excel Sheets.
 - **Chart.js**: Chart.js is used for creating interactive charts that display carbon emissions data.
 - **ExcelJS** : For calculations of emission values from the excel sheet uploaded by the user.
-- **Multithreading using Web Workers API** : To ensure a smooth user experience while computing data from the Excel Sheets.

 ## Installation